samandalib/portfolio/PROJECT_SETUP.md

 - **Componentization:**
   - All interactive UI (theme toggle, accent dock, project slider, etc.) is implemented as reusable client components in `components/`.
+  - The `InfoSnippet` component is used to display project/case study information in a flexible, responsive, and theme-aware layout.
+Each instance manages its own Docker bar (floating control panel) and state independently, allowing multiple InfoSnippets per page.
+  - The Docker bar provides controls for layout, pointer overlay, text alignment, and more.
+It is hidden on mobile screens and can be toggled open/closed on desktop.
+  - The `ProjectSlider` component is linked to case studies: clicking a card reveals the corresponding InfoSnippet section(s) and automatically scrolls to them for a smooth user experience.
+  - Case study content is sourced from TypeScript files (e.g., `public/assets/case studies/project1/content.ts`) and rendered dynamically.
+To add a new case study, add a new content file and update the case studies array in `app/page.tsx`.
+  - When a project card is clicked, the page scrolls to the revealed InfoSnippet section.

 - **No Scroll on Landing (Large Screens):**
   - The landing page is designed to fit the viewport on large screens, with social icons pinned to the bottom and no vertical scroll.